SamEspe/leaflet-challenge/README.md

 The legend displays the color of the shallowest possible earthquake (0 km), the deepest earthquake in the data set, and three intermediate depths: 25%, 50%, and 75% of the maximum depth.
 This way, the color more accurately reflects the distribution of depths within the data set.

 ### Viewing the Map
 This map can be viewed by opening the files in Visual Studio Code and opening the HTML file with Live Server.
+This page is also hosted on GitHub Pages at the following URL: https://samespe.github.io/leaflet-challenge/.